sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 the threshold *F*-value corresponding to a particular value of α (the null hypothesis rejection region), e.g. 0.05, 0.01 or 0.001, for 2 and 15 degrees of freedom.
 Doing it this way would give us a threshold *F*-value for an α of 0.001 of 11.34.
-As thit is less than our calculated *F*-value we say that *p* < 0.001.
+As this is less than our calculated *F*-value we say that *p* < 0.001.
 But those were the old days, and nowadays fancy stats software calculates the exact *p*-value for you.
 In fact, the exact *p*-value is 0.000086.
 So, unless we are being *extremely* conservative about our Type I